Updated: Apr 23

 Reluctant to post this...
 I like my anonymity but I will offer I am "qualified" to comment on how electrons move in a conductor.. what ground/bonding ACTUALLY is... and how to diagnose/isolate nontrivial electrical problems which I will add I spent decades doing for others around the world by finding "the bad decider" (human) instead of pouring over the failed design.
-How that approach works in complicated and beyond the scope of what I wish to accomplish here.
+How that approach to diagnosis works is complicated and beyond the scope of what I wish to accomplish here.
 More than all that, the entire back half of my career was finding REALLY crappy technical decisions in high-consequence situations with what are very low and opaque/unknowable risk probabilities.
 So.. let me put something out there just once.